stanfordpython/python-assignments/assign1/README.md

 *Implementation Note:*

 Whenever you're encrypting or decrypting data using Merkle-Hellman, you'll want to deal with bits.
-Fortunately, the `utils` module exports a `bits_to_byte(bits)` and `byte_to_bits(byte)` functions which respectively convert an array of length 8 containing 1s and 0s to an integer between 0-255 (conceptually, a byte).
+Fortunately, the `utils` module exports a `bits_to_byte(bits)` and `byte_to_bits(byte)` functions which respectively convert a tuple of length 8 containing 1s and 0s to an integer between 0-255 (conceptually, a byte).

 #### Decryption